Stage And Edit: An Instagram Reality

 A lot of the Instagram accounts (much like blogs) edit with programs like VSCO CAM and stage their photos before posting them.
 We stage and take hundreds of photos on our phone and make sure it's the perfect setup before we post them.
 As a visual medium, people want their photos to be visually appealing to followers.

 There's nothing wrong with this.
 The big thing here is making sure you're honest about it.
 Mainly, accept the fact people are staging and editing their photos (including selfies).
-There, the jealousy and envy floats away, right?
+There, the jealousy and envy float away, right?

 I know I talk about authenticity and being organic, but it doesn't mean, necessarily, that we have to show the real stuff on Instagram all of the time.
 Sure you can, and that's 100% OK.
 It's your feed!
 But if you're into getting that perfect shot in the 1:1 ratio and you want a certain flow to your feed, go nuts.
 It's yours after all.